NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 }
 ```

-Here we have three separate parts.
-The first part enables the DSL2 (*Domain
+Here we have two separate parts.
+The first is the *workflow definition*, while
-Specific Language 2*) functionality, and is required to use some of the newer
-and more powerful features of Nextflow.
-The next part is the *workflow
-definition*, while the last is a *process*.
-Let's go through the last two in
+the last is a *process*.
+Let's go through them both in more detail!
-more detail!

 > **Nextflow comments** <br>
 > Double-slashes (`//`) are used for comments in Nextflow.